 Design Success Ladder Rung #5: Meaningful

-For example, the first version of the Apple Watch may have its limitations, but it also has meaningful features that everyone can appreciate.
+For example, the first version of the Apple Watch may have had its limitations, but it also had meaningful features that everyone can appreciate and became a life-changing product.
 One feature helps you find your phone when you misplace it.
 You simply swipe up on the watch face and press a ringing phone icon, which will sound a loud, distinctive ping from your phone and save hours of time and stress.

 The Apple Watch also has a feature that lightly taps you on the wrist and reminds you to stand each hour.
 For focused knowledge workers who sit at a desk for most of the day, this simple software reminder can lead to meaningful, long-term health benefits.